-This policy is for general circulation.

-HRNSW treats any allegation of misconduct, or an improper state of affairs or circumstances, in relation to HRNSW (including illegality, corruption or other ethical wrongdoing) very seriously.
+- 1.1 This policy is for general circulation. - 1.2 HRNSW treats any allegation of misconduct, or an improper state of affairs or circumstances, in relation to HRNSW (including illegality, corruption or other ethical wrongdoing) very seriously.
 In many cases information regarding this conduct will be known only to an "insider", who is exposed to or has knowledge of the conduct because they work with the wrongdoer.
 This policy provides a framework for those "insiders" to make disclosures in a manner that protects the disclosing party, or whistleblower, while serving the public interest.
 Note that for the purposes of this policy, a whistleblower need not be an employee.
-The categories of persons protected by the policy are set out under the heading "Who this policy applies to".

-In order to take advantage of this policy, you must make a disclosure in accordance with it.

-This policy has been adopted having regard to the Treasury Laws Amendment (Enforcing Whistleblower Protections) Act 2019.
+The categories of persons protected by the policy are set out under the heading "Who this policy applies to". - 1.3 In order to take advantage of this policy, you must make a disclosure in accordance with it. - 1.4 This policy has been adopted having regard to the Treasury Laws Amendment (Enforcing Whistleblower Protections) Act 2019.
 This is Commonwealth legislation and the extent to which it applies to HRNSW as a State authority could be a matter of legal argument.
-Nevertheless, HRNSW has adopted this policy in accordance with its approach of implementing best practice in all areas of its administration.

-This policy provides information about:

-- (a) the protections available to disclosers; - (b) the persons to whom, and how disclosures, that qualify for protection may be made; - (c) how HRNSW will support disclosers and protect them from detriment; - (d) how HRNSW will investigate disclosures that qualify for protection under this policy; and - (e) how HRNSW will ensure fair treatment of all relevant employees.

-In this policy a whistleblower is also referred to as a "discloser".
+Nevertheless, HRNSW has adopted this policy in accordance with its approach of implementing best practice in all areas of its administration. - 1.5 This policy provides information about: - 1.5.1 the protections available to disclosers; - 1.5.2 the persons to whom, and how disclosures, that qualify for protection may be made; - 1.5.3 how HRNSW will support disclosers and protect them from detriment; - 1.5.4 how HRNSW will investigate disclosures that qualify for protection under this policy; and - 1.5.5 how HRNSW will ensure fair treatment of all relevant employees. - 1.6 In this policy a whistleblower is also referred to as a "discloser".